savvyclutch/savvyclutch.github.io/_posts/2016-10-06-BDD-tests-for-Hadoop-with-Cucumber-part-I.md

 CMD gradle cucumber
 {% endhighlight %}

-Okey, now we have environment.
-Let’s create project gradle config to download all dependencies for Hadoop application:
+Okey, now we have the environment.
+Let’s create a project gradle config to download all dependencies for Hadoop application:

 {% highlight groovy %}
 {% raw %}